mongodb-developer/GenAI-Showcase/apps/local-bot/README.md

 *	*[Streamlit](https://streamlit.io)*: A Python library for easily creating data-based web applications.
 We'll use it to create a local chatbot interface.
 *	*[LangChain](https://langchain.com)*: A framework that simplifies working with LLMs and document processing.
 It will assist processing user queries and generate responses.
 *	*[Ollama](https://ollama.com)*: A solution for deploying LLMs locally without external API dependency.
 It to host our models.
-*	*[MongoDB Atlas Search](https://www.mongodb.com/products/platform/atlas-search)*: Adds a powerful, flexible vector search functionality to our app.
+*	*[MongoDB Search](https://www.mongodb.com/products/platform/atlas-search)*: Adds a powerful, flexible vector search functionality to our app.
 It will store user queries and responses in MongoDB.

 ### Setting Up `requirements.txt`